 I speak from experience.
 For years, I lived with a wrong assumption.
 My assumption would have kept me stuck in my dilemma.
 I would never have been able to find a solution to fix what I needed to fix.

-I am now on the right path, though I have not solved my dilemma, and truth be told, I may never find what I lost.
+I am now on the right path, though I have not solved my ethical dilemma, and truth be told, I may never find what I lost.
 Nevertheless, I am now on the right path to finding the right solution.
 I have hope, a strong desire, and the correct right of passage to find green pastures.

 The solution is to find a replacement for this loss.
 Is it doable?
 Now that I am on the right path, I believe it is—given time.
 It would not have been possible if I had continued following my assumption.